 This is a film in which the ‘world’ as we know it is not real.
 Everything is created to give us the illusion that we’re part of something, when in reality something much darker is going on. the main character explores this world and learns to ‘bend the rules’ of the world he previously thought was real.

-For fans of Sherlock, this film features John!
+For fans of Sherlock, The Good Night features John!
 It’s about a man who discovers lucid dreaming when he’s having some trouble in his relationships and waking life.
 He takes it to extreme measures when he does things like black out his entire room so he sleeps longer, and as the film goes on, he gets more and more attached to the dream world.

 A great film showing Tom Cruise as he discovers love.
 He experiences a crossover between the waking and dream life.
 He gets charged with murder, but did he really do it?
 Was it in a dream?
 What’s real…